sakibmas/passbolt/README.md

 *   20GB of free disk space

 # Package repository setup
-For easier installation and update tasks Passbolt provides a package repository that you need to setup before you download Passbolt CE and install it.
+For easier installation and update tasks, Passbolt provides a package repository that you need to set up before you download Passbolt CE and install it.

 **Step 1.** Download our dependencies installation script:
 ```